zhangtemplar/zhangtemplar.github.io/_posts/2023-08-19-diffusion-design-space.md

 ---
 layout: post
 title: Elucidating the Design Space of Diffusion-Based Generative Models
-tags:  diffusion deep-learning ode fid DPPM DDIM
+tags:  fid diffusion ode deep-learning dppm ddim
 ---

 This is my reading note for [Elucidating the Design Space of Diffusion-Based Generative Models](http://arxiv.org/abs/2206.00364).
 This paper checks the varying design of diffusion method and proposed a unify frame work to incorporate them.
 Finally the author proposes optimal choice of diffusion method under this frame work.